cybercongress/cybercongress/blog/drafts/wearecybercongress.md

 - Free will.
 We reject corporate slavery bullshit, such as conflict of interest or NDA
 - Engineering is marketing.
 We would rather spend our resources on engineering then marketing
 - Physical liberty.
 Limitations for physical liberty can be economic, but not authoritative
 - Automation.
-Everything that can be automated, must be automated transactions
+Everything that can be automated, must be automated
 - Decentralization.
 Everything that can be decentralized, shall be decentralized
 - Always on the edge.
 We try to offer alternatives to outdated technologies such as emails